larrylawl/old-personal-webpage/_posts/notes/2019-12-31-coursera-dl-notes.md

 #### Why do we need batch normalisation, and why does it work?
 Batch normalisation makes **gradient descent quicker** because it...
 1. **Normalises each layer st they have the same scale:** Having the same scale allows descent to be smoother as opposed to an oscillating descent. (same reason as feature scaling)
-2. **Limits the covariate shift of the previous layers:** By normalising each layer, the mean and variance is fixed by \$ \mu \$ and \$ \gamma \$ respectively.
+2. **Limits the covariate shift of the previous layers:** By normalising each layer, the mean and variance is fixed by the hyperparameters \$ \mu \$ and \$ \gamma \$ respectively.
 This limits the covariate shift of each layer, thus the more stable changes allow the subsequent layers to have less adjustments to make, and hence learn faster.

 > Covariate shift is simply the shift in the distribution of the input layer.
 If covariate shift occurs, our model needs to relearn the mapping of the input layer and the output.